How To Get Around Thailand

 Renting a scooter is popular in places like Chiang Mai and many islands.
 It gives travelers the freedom to explore beaches, viewpoints, and countryside areas at their own pace.

-Travel Tips For First-Time Visitors
+Travel Tips For First-Timers:

 If this is your first time traveling in Southeast Asia, it’s completely normal to feel a little unsure about how everything works.